SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 *  Plugins can examine the priorities of other plugins.
 *  Each callback in each hook has a priority.
 This is the plugin effective priority unless explicitly specified.
 A callback priority can never be larger than the maximum priority of the plugin.
 *  When a hook is invokved the callbacks are called in priority order, largest to smallest.
 *  A threshold can be set for hook callbacks in which case only callbacks with a priority *larger* than the threshold will be called.
+A plugin cannot set a threshold larger than its maximum priority.
-*  The hook threshold can be set but a plugin cannot set it higher than the plugin's maximum priority.
+*  Callbacks can be removed from a hook via the API.
-*  Callbacks can be removed from a hook by plugin.
+*  All callbacks from a specific plugin can be disabled if the disabling plugin has a higher priority than the disabled plugin.

 As a result of this, a higher priority plugin will (in general) run before lower priority ones and can disable the lower priority plugins from running at all.
 A plugin can disable itself, but it